blocknetdx/api-docs/source/includes/_intro.md

 **Q**: How do I get started as a service provider?

-**A**: Have a look at the [Hydra Getting Started section](#hydra-setup).
+**A**: Have a look at the [Hydra Getting Started](#hydra-setup) section.

 **Q**: What kind of hardware is recommended as a service provider?

-**A**: All blockchains require different levels of hardware but for GETH support it is recommended minimum 8vCPU, 16GB RAM, SSD Hard Disk for archival node.
+**A**: All blockchains require different levels of hardware but for GETH support it is recommended minimum 8vCPU, 16GB RAM, SSD for archival node.

 **Q**: How are fees paid or collected?